 With all this in mind, how to create an environment full of trust and artistic freedom, respecting your own and everyone else’s boundaries?
-In this workshop, I will help you to:
+In this workshop, we will help you to:

-- Creating physical and playful exercises for communicating (physical) boundaries;
+- create physical and playful exercises for communicating (physical) boundaries;

-- Defining tools for setting up a safe workplace;
+- define tools for setting up a safe workplace;

 Based on the expectation/need of the institution inviting us the workshop can be adjusted.